kayagoban/shadowlands/README.md

 brew install shadowlands
 ```

-Modern debian-based linux distributions can [use the provided .deb package](https://github.com/kayagoban/shadowlands/releases/download/v0.12a/shadowlands_1_all.deb)
+Modern debian-based linux distributions can use the provided .deb package [on the releases page](https://github.com/kayagoban/shadowlands/releases)

 Ubuntu 16.04 LTS will first need a modern python3 - here are instructions on how to set up python 3.6 on Ubuntu 16.04 LTS: http://ubuntuhandbook.org/index.php/2017/07/install-python-3-6-1-in-ubuntu-16-04-lts/